digital-product-jam-2023/.github/profile/README.md

 - (Development stream) The application of web technologies towards the delivery of a working product
 - (Design stream) The application of user interface design, branding and packaging toward the delivery of a working product

+# Submitting home tasks

+Submission of home tasks is as follows:

+- All code must be commited to *your* code repository for this application (which is either a "copy" or a "fork" of the original), hosted on GitHub
+- The application must be deployed and accessible via a public URL (this will happen automatically if Vercel is configured correctly for your application)
+- On completion submit your task [here](https://github.com/digital-product-jam/tasks/issues/2) by creating a new comment with:
+  - the URL to your GitHub repository
+  - the public URL of the working application
+- All tasks must be submitted by end of day on the Tuesday before the class (class is on Wednesday)

 # Course outline

 ## Section 1: Development Fundamentals